 There is finally a chill in the night air in LA and I’m going to warm it up.
-Tonight I made a restaurant favorite… pumpkin ravioli with a sage butter sauce (actually I used butternut squash, but they’re interchangeable).
+Tonight I made a restaurant favorite: butternut squash (or pumpkin) ravioli with a sage butter sauce.
 I love using wonton wrappers as ravioli pasta.
 They come out so delicate and you can see the gorgeous orange color of the filling through the dough.
 The key to success here is not over-filling, sealing the edges firmly, and freezing for 30 minutes so they don’t fall apart when boiling.

 Butternut Squash Ravioli with Sage Butter Sauce

 1 butternut squash, halved, seeded, peeled and cut in 1 inch cubes (Trader Joe’s carries bags of these already prepped, use 2 bags)

 3 tblsp butter

 Salt and Fresh black pepper

 1. Preheat oven to 375°.
 Toss butternut squash with 1 tblsp EVOO and salt and pepper.
 Roast until fork-tender, about 30 minutes.
 Let cool.